Azure/bicep-registry-modules/avm/res/databricks/workspace/README.md

 ### Parameter: `storageAccountPrivateEndpoints`

-Configuration details for private endpoints for the managed storage account.
+Configuration details for private endpoints for the managed workspace storage account, required when privateStorageAccount is set to Enabled.
 For security reasons, it is recommended to use private endpoints whenever possible.

 - Required: No
 - Type: array